SCKelemen/text/CONFORMANCE.md

 See `.github/workflows/ci.yml` for configuration.

-## Contributing Tests

-If you'd like to add more tests:

-1. **Unit Tests**: Add tests for specific CSS properties or text operations
-2. **Integration Tests**: Test combinations of properties and real-world scenarios
-3. **Edge Cases**: Test unusual input (empty strings, very long text, mixed scripts)
-4. **Benchmarks**: Add performance benchmarks for critical paths
-5. **Document**: Update this file with any new conformance-related tests

 ## Conformance vs. Practical Implementation

 This library prioritizes **practical text layout** over 100% conformance in some cases: